mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/PostgreSQL.md

 * It must be a valid SQL statement
 * It must return columns with names the same as predictor fields.

+To get additional information follow the [AiTables in PostgreSQL tutorail](/databases/tutorials/AiTablesInPostgreSQL/).